 - Pour in your milk/sugar/yeast to the flour and butter

 - Slowly stir everything together until your dough starts forming

 - If you need to add the reserved 1/2 cup flour, do so now.
 The dough will be super soft and should be a little sticky

-- When you have a reasonably formed ball of dough, turn out onto a floured surface and gently kneed several times (you could do this with a stand mixer but I find doing it by hand is just as easy)
+- When you have a reasonably formed ball of dough, turn out onto a floured surface and gently kneed several times, or use the hook attachment on your stand mixer to kneed the dough

 - Oil a bowl and place your dough ball into it.
 Place dough in a dark, warm place to rise for 1 hour.
 I like to set my oven to it's lowest setting and place the bowl on top of the stove (not inside the oven!), covering with a towel

 - In a small bowl, combine brown sugar and cinnamon